 Recently, I was able to record a guided yoga nidra practice I wrote called, 'Space Meditation'.
 It is appropriate for all ages, but geared toward young people as a way of connecting to ourselves, to each other and to the larger expanding Universe. www.insighttimer.com Click on meditations, then click on teachers, then type in my name.
 Writing and recording a meditation was exciting, balancing vocal tracks and music levels will come.
 It's all a learning process.

-Using 5 fingers on our hand, we work our way through the practice with presence, (Sa) knowledge, (Ta) patience, (Na) strength, and (Ma) communication.
+Using our thumb and the four fingers on our hand, we work our way through the practice with presence, (Sa) knowledge, (Ta) patience, (Na) strength, and (Ma) communication.
 The 'Sa Ta Na Ma' meditation is a symbol of the potential that exists within is.
 It is a moment to moment awareness of what is happening to us and in us with every breath, every sensation, and emotion, accepting it for what it is.

 The thumb represents the practice of presence.
 We start with "thumbs up for showing up", and breathe together.
 We can practice sitting, lying down or just upon waking while still warm and cozy in bed.

 Press the thumb to the second finger.
 'Ta' is for patience.
-Cultivating patience provides the ability to endure and persevere in times of challenge, strain or hardship.
+Cultivating patience offers an opportunity to endure and persevere in times of challenge, strain or hardship.
 Recognizing the difference between minor irritations, annoyances or frustrations and larger ones can help us respond appropriately.
 We use the breath to anchor our feelings or sensations that rise, breathing and breathing out helps to redirect to the here and now.

 Press the thumb to the fourth finger.
 'Na' is for strength.
 Strength is more than just physical power, it is persistence, surendering, letting go without giving up.
 It's not how many times you get knocked down, it's how many times you get back up.
-This is the practice of strength and resilience.
+Strength is resilience.

 Each hand opens one finger at a time, and we breathe one breath at a time.
 At the end of the meditation, we have engaged 5 deep whole body breaths and paused on a one word mantra to enhance the experience.
-If we have more time, we chat about how we feel and experience the 5 P's in that moment.
-For example, if we practice this meditation as a way to ground us upon returning home from work or school, we linger to talk about any situations that have challenged our ability to show up with presence, patience, peace, persistence or playfulness.
+If we have more time, we chat about how we feel and what we experienced in our meditation.
+For example, if we practice this meditation as a way to ground us upon returning home from work or school, we linger to talk about any situations that have challenged our ability to show up with presence, knowledge, patience, strength, or clear communication.
 Talking about experiences, good or bad helps to bring balance into our life, creating a sense of belonging and whole being awareness.

 |"From the act of observation in which attention is awakened, arises the art of teaching."
 Vanda Scaravelli|

 As a mother and a yoga teacher, it is important to me to offer what I can to those who are interested.
-I believe in respecting space and recognize that everyone is on a different path or journey of becoming.
+I recognize that everyone is on a different path or journey of becoming.
 My goal is to provide movement, mindfulness and meditation to those who seek it with authenticity, affordability, and accessibility.
 If we show up for ourselves, we teach an important act of self care.
 Self care is a necessary human regulatory function of individual choice and care for body, mind and spirit.

 Yoga for Kids by Susannah Hoffman